-Use Permit: The previous Housing Element found that the additional analysis and discretionary review process and considered did not appear to be a constraint on residential development.
-Because obtaining approval of a use permit for residential development in the commercial districts requires more time, energy and cost than a permit approved by staff, this process is considered a constraint to the development of housing, and can deter market rate and non-profit housing developers due to the added time, costs, and potential for risk as there some degree of uncertainty for the outcome.
-As a result, market-rate housing developers and investors "often require higher returns depending on the perceived risk."5 Developers' and investors' expectations for higher returns are added to the project's overall costs.
-Ultimately these costs are passed along to the consumer, whether the consumer is a renter or a home buyer.
-For affordable housing projects there are a limited number of federal and state funding sources that can be used to subsidize pre-development costs, e.g., Community Development Block Grant (CDBG).
-But these funding sources are often oversubscribed and are highly competitive.
-Many funding sources require projects to be "shovel ready", meaning any necessary entitlements are secured by the developer.
-Due to the increased time and cost described above, it may be necessary for the non-profit housing developer to secure additional funding, stacking multiple sources of funding to construct the project.
+Use Permit: The previous Housing Element determined that "while approval of a use permit does require more detailed analysis and discretionary consideration than a use allowed 'by right,' this process does not appear to be a substantial constraint to the development of affordable housing."
+This Housing Element differs in its assessment of a use permit's effect on affordable housing.
+This is because obtaining approval of a use permit requires more time, energy, and cost than a permit approved by staff, and there is a greater degree of uncertainty relative to the outcome.
+This can have the effect of deterring developers from investing in residential properties that require a discretionary approval, and it can have the effect of increasing project costs.
+Developers of market-rate housing and investors "often require higher returns depending on the perceived risk."
+These higher rates of return are part of the project's overall costs that are ultimately passed along to the consumer (i.e., the renter or homebuyer).
+For developers of affordable housing, there are limited federal and state funding sources that can be used to subsidize pre-development costs, and these funding sources are often oversubscribed, highly competitive, and require projects to be "shovel ready" (i.e., all entitlements, including use permit, secured).
+Further, due to the increased time, uncertainty, and cost associated with the use permit process, non-profit housing developers may need to secure additional funding and stack multiple funding sources to construct a project.